a631953720/thingsboard-sandbox/README.md

 ## config -- `server`
 - port
   - server port
+- dev_host
-- host
+  - server listen host during dev mode
+- product_host
-  - server host
+  - server listen host during production mode
 - debug
   - can print some debug log
+- production
+  - if this attribute is `true`, the service will listen the `product_host`
+  - otherwise the service listen the `dev_host`

 ## config -- `device`
 ### layer 1 -- `device type` (in this sample at `device_type_A & device_type_B`)